Importing coffee and tea

 Product requirements

 There are EU product requirements for coffee and tea entering the European market.
-The European General Foodstuffs act applies to coffee and tea.
-It is important that you know where your foddstuffs come from, and to whom you supplied them.
+The European General Foodstuffs Act applies to coffee and tea.
+It is important that you know where your foodstuffs come from, and to whom you supplied them.
 That way it is possible to take unsafe products off the market quickly.

-If you produce, process, transport, distribute, or store coffee or tea, you are required to have a food safety plan under the European food & beverage hygiene regulation.
-This plan outlines how your company ensures that all food & beverages are handled safely and how you comply with HACCP principles.
-HACCP is short for Hazard Analysis Critical Control Points and the HACCP system maps out everything that can go wrong with food & beverages and how you can prevent this.
+If you produce, process, transport, distribute, or store coffee or tea, you are required to have a food safety plan under the European food and beverage hygiene regulation.
+This plan outlines how your company ensures that all food and beverages are handled safely and how you comply with HACCP principles.
+HACCP is short for Hazard Analysis Critical Control Points and the HACCP system maps out everything that can go wrong with food and beverages and how you can prevent this.

 Food contamination

 Coffee and tea may contain chemicals and microorganisms that are harmful to consumers' health.
-These substances are called contaminants (in Dutch).
+These substances are called contaminants.
 The maximum acceptable levels for contaminants in food and beverages are set out in a European Regulation that also applies to coffee and tea entering the European market.
 Common concerns for coffee and tea include:

 • Pesticide residues are permitted in foodstuffs up to a certain limit.